internet-of-plants/blog/_drafts/2015-10-02-microcoap-and-ff-copper.md

 date: 2015-02-10
 ---

-In [one of our last posts](http://watr.li/what-is-coap.html), we explained that the [Constrained Application Protocol](http://coap.technology) enables us to exchange data between nodes in the Internet of Plants using a request/reply cycle similar to that of HTTP.
+In [one of our last posts](http://watr.li/what-is-coap.html), we explained how the [Constrained Application Protocol](http://coap.technology) enables us to exchange data between nodes in the Internet of Plants using a request/reply cycle similar to that of HTTP.
 To do this, we need both of our node types– plant nodes and display nodes– to be able to send, process and answer CoAP requests.

 This post explains how to implement a simple CoAP server on our *plant nodes*, which run [RIOT](http://www.riot-os.org), using RIOTs [microcoap](https://github.com/1248/microcoap) package.